-The most recent updated table of progress in implementing NPOA-Sharks, NPOA-Seabirds and the FAO Guidelines to Reduce Sea Turtle Mortality in Fishing Operations, is provided at Appendix I.
+The most recent updated table of progress in implementing NPOA-Sharks, NPOA-Seabirds and the FAO Guidelines to Reduce Sea Turtle Mortality in Fishing Operations, is provided in Appendix I.

-At its 18th Session the SC:
+At its 18th Session the SC (para.
+82-86):

-SC18 (para.
-55) "The SC RECOMMENDED that the Commission note the current status of development and implementation of National Plans of Action (NPOAs) for sharks and seabirds, and the implementation of the FAO guidelines to reduce marine turtle mortality in fishing operations, by each CPC as provided at Appendix V, recalling that the IPOA-Seabirds and IPOA-Sharks were adopted by the FAO in 1999 and 2000, respectively, and required the development of NPOAs.
+RECOMMENDED that the Commission note the current status of development and implementation of National Plans of Action (NPOAs) for sharks and seabirds, and the implementation of the FAO guidelines to reduce marine turtle mortality in fishing operations, by each CPC as provided at Appendix V, recalling that the IPOA-Seabirds and IPOA-Sharks were adopted by the FAO in 1999 and 2000, respectively, and required the development of NPOAs.
 Despite the time that has elapsed since then, very few CPCs have developed NPOAs, or even carried out assessments to ascertain if the development of a Plan is warranted.
-Currently only 16 of the 37 IOTC CPCs have an NPOA-Sharks (8 more in development), while only 6 CPCs have an NPOA-Seabirds (2 more in development).
-A single CPC has determined that an NPOA-Sharks is not needed, and 5 have similarly determined that an NPOA-Seabirds is not needed.
-Currently only 9 of the 37 IOTC CPCs have implemented the FAO guidelines to reduce marine turtle mortality in fishing operations (2 more in progress), and two CPCs (European Union, France (OT)) have implement a full NPOA in 2015".
+Currently 16 of the 36 IOTC CPCs have an NPOA-Sharks (6 more in development), while only 7 CPCs have an NPOA-Seabirds (3 more in development).
+A single CPC has determined that an NPOA-Sharks is not needed, and 3 have similarly determined that an NPOA-Seabirds is not needed.
+Currently 10 CPCs have implemented the FAO guidelines to reduce marine turtle mortality in fishing operations, and two CPCs (European Union, France (OT)) have implemented a full NPOA.